Why You Should Always Use Kodi With A VPN & How To Pick The Best OneBy Steph Myers / April 1, 2017 / Tags: Kodi

 Will the feds swarm your living room if you use Kodi without a VPN for protection?
 Probably not.
 But when it’s so easy to stay secure on Kodi, why risk it?

 There are actually several reasons why you shouldn’t use Kodi without also using a VPN.
-A VPN, which stands for Virtual Private Network, will not only improve your Kodi experience, but will help protect your privacy and security.
+A VPN, which stands for Virtual Private Network, will not protect your privacy and security, but will also improve the Kodi experience.
 Here’s why a VPN is a must-have for Kodi.
+Then, I tell you what to look for in a VPN and how to choose the right one.

 There are a number of powerful entities with cause to discourage certain streaming activities on Kodi — including the government, copyright holders, and other corporate interests.
 These agencies are also known to track and monitor ordinary citizens’ online activities.
-In fact, if you’ve been using Kodi to stream bootlegged content, you may already have gotten a troubling letter from your Internet Service Provider.
+In fact, if you’ve been using Kodi to stream bootlegged content, you may already have gotten a copyright infringement notice from your Internet Service Provider.
 If you haven’t yet, you probably will.

 With a VPN, you stay completely private and anonymous on Kodi.
 VPNs work by rerouting your connection through a neutral server, making it impossible to identify you, or see any of your personal data.
 So your ISP, the feds, and anyone else trying to keep eyes on you online, can no longer do so.